Advocacy and Independent Visitors

 - Whether it would make a contribution to promoting the child's health and education.

 Where an appointment is considered necessary, the child's social worker will identify a suitable person to be appointed.
-The Independent Visitor must be independent of Dudley MBC, but may be a person already known to the child.
+The Independent Visitor may be a person already known to the child and independent of the local authority who may be suitable.

 Before the appointment is made, the proposed Independent Visitor must have been checked with the Disclosure and Barring Service, local Children's Services and Probation records and have the agreement of the social worker's manager.
 The appointment must be confirmed in writing and the visitor must provide the names of two personal referees.